Bucket Brigades

 } while (0)

-Insert a list of buckets at the end of a brigade
+Insert a single bucket at the end of a brigade

 Return the last bucket in a brigade